fvandergiessen-ciphix/realceipt/README.md

 `python manage.py runserver`

 Click on the link that is provided in the output.
+Add '/realceipt/homepage/' to the URL path to go to the Realceipt homepage.

 ## URL paths
 Follow the URL paths below to reach to project pages.
 If necessary, change the port path to the port provided in the previous step.